 - d.
 Check the wireless router status lights to verify the following: - Power: The power light should turn solid green.
-If it does not, see "Troubleshooting Tips" on page 3-7. - Test: The test light should be off.
-The test light blinks when the router is first turned on then goes off.
-If after 2 minutes it is still on, see the Troubleshooting Tips below. - Internet: The Internet port light should be lit.
-If not, make sure the Ethernet cable is securely attached to the wireless router Internet port and the modem, and the modem is powered on. - Wireless: The wireless lights should be lit.
-If not, see "Troubleshooting Tips" on page 3-7. - LAN: A LAN light should be lit.
-Green indicates your computer is communicating at 100 Mbps; yellow indicates 10 Mbps.
-If a LAN light is not lit, check that the Ethernet cable from the computer to the router is securely attached at both ends, and that the computer is turned on. - Phone: The Phone light will not be lit until your phone service provider provisions the phone service.
-Check the user guide from your phone service provider for details on provisioning the phone service.
+If it does not, see "Troubleshooting Tips" on page 3-7. - Test: The test light should turn off after completing the power on self test diagnostic.
+If it does not, see "Troubleshooting Tips" on page 3-7. - Internet: The Internet port light should be lit.
+If not, make sure the Ethernet cable is securely attached to the wireless router Internet port and the modem, and the modem is powered on. - Wireless: The wireless light should be off.
+The Smart Wizard configuration assistant turns on and sets up the wireless feature of your router. - LAN: A LAN light should be lit.
+If a LAN light is not lit, check that the Ethernet cable from the computer to the router is securely attached at both ends, and that the computer is turned on.